Topological Anderson insulators by latent symmetry: Analysis of specific models

-By inspection, the system given by Eq.(\ref{HQ1}) hosts a latent chiral symmetry, which is revealed through the ISR.
-For isospectral effective Hamiltonian with $a_{j} = J+{J (J_0+W\omega_j)}/{E}$, $b_{j} = t$, and $V=J^2/E$, the inverse of the localization length for the topological edge states is
+Again, our system thus features a latent chiral symmetry, and we can repeat the same reasoning as done in Sec. \cref{Trimerized}.
+Thus, the inverse of the localization length for the topological edge states is